Walodja1987/xns/README.md

 After deployment, call `registerName("myprotocol", "xns")` with the required payment to register the name.

-See [`contracts/src/mocks/MockERC20B`][contract-MockERC20B] and [`scripts/examples/registerNameForERC20A.ts`][script-registerNameForERC20B] for an example of how to register a name for an ERC20 token using the separate `registerName` function approach.
+See [`contracts/src/mocks/MockERC20B`][contract-MockERC20B] and the [`registerNameForERC20B.ts`][script-registerNameForERC20B] script for an example of how to register a name for an ERC20 token using the separate `registerName` function approach.

 > **Note:** Any excess payment is refunded by XNS to `msg.sender`, which will be your contract.
 Be sure to implement a `receive()` function to accept ETH payments, and provide a way to withdraw any refunded ETH if needed.
 To avoid receiving refunds altogether, send exactly the required payment when calling `registerName`.